What to Wear

 Aside from the traditional bread and wine, gluten-free bread and grape juice are available for those with special dietary needs.
 Gluten-free wafers are individually wrapped and available from a stand located by the front pew.
 Individual glasses of grape juice are in the inner circle of the communion wine trays.

 Communion is served by our Pastor and three lay members.
 The Pastor distributes the bread.
-The lay assistants serve wine – one with individual glasses and the other from a common cup.
-A third person, usually a confirmation student assists with the collection of the individual glasses.
+One lay assistant serves wine and the other, usually a confirmation studen.t assists with the collection of the individual glasses.
+During the covid pandemic, we ceased offering the option receiving wine from a common cup and have yet to reinstate that practice.

 From Labour Day through to mid-June, communion is offered every Sunday.
 During the summer months, we alternate between services with communion and services of the Word.